Ząbkowice Śląskie: History

-In 1428 the city was invaded by the Hussites.
-In 1456, Bohemian King Ladislaus the Posthumous gave the city in hereditary possession to the Czech noble Podiebrad family, to which it belonged until 1569.
+In 1428, the city was invaded by the Hussites.
+In 1456, Bohemian king Ladislaus the Posthumous gave the city in hereditary possession to the Czech noble Podiebrad family, to which it belonged until 1569.
 The city was heavily damaged in 1468, during the Bohemian–Hungarian War, and until 1490 it belonged to the Kingdom of Hungary, before becoming again part of Bohemia.
 In the 16th century, the castle and defensive walls were rebuilt.
 Trade and craft flourished.
-In the early 17th century the plague killed about one third of the population, and it has been speculated that events at that time may have inspired the Frankenstein story.
+In the early 17th century, the plague killed about one third of the population, and it has been speculated that the Frankenstein gravediggers scandal at that time may have inspired the Frankenstein story.
 The Thirty Years' War (1618–1648) ended the town's prosperity.
 Austrian and Swedish troops marched through the city, which was severely damaged.
 Afterwards, until the late 19th century, it remained a small town.
 In 1742 it was annexed by Prussia.
+In 1826, Fryderyk Chopin travelled through the town.

-In 1858 the town burned down and had to be rebuilt.
+In 1858, the town burned down and had to be rebuilt.
 On this occasion, the upper part of the 15th-century leaning tower was reconstructed in a straight manner.
 The town was a county seat from 1816 to 1945.
-From 1871 to 1945 it was part of Germany.
-In the final stages of World War II, in 1945, a German-conducted death march of thousands of prisoners of several subcamps of the Auschwitz concentration camp passed through the town towards the Gross-Rosen concentration camp.
+From 1871 to 1918 it was part of the German Empire.
+In the final stages of World War II in 1945, a German-conducted death march of thousands of prisoners of several subcamps of the Auschwitz concentration camp passed through the town towards the Gross-Rosen concentration camp, and additionally some prisoners from the Nazi prison in Kłodzko were moved to the town.
 The town was not destroyed during the war.
-After Germany's defeat in World War II, the town once again became part of Poland, along with most of Silesia, and was renamed Ząbkowice Śląskie in 1946.
+After Germany's defeat, the town again became part of Poland, and was renamed to its historic Polish name Ząbkowice, with the addition of the adjective Śląskie in 1946.
 The totality of its population was expelled in accordance with the Potsdam Agreement.
 Ząbkowice Śląskie was repopulated by Poles expelled from former Eastern Poland, annexed by the Soviet Union, as well as those arriving from central Poland.

 Sights

-Ząbkowice Śląskie is often called the Silesian Pisa as it is known for its Leaning Tower (Krzywa Wieża), which is one of the main attractions in this part of Poland.
+Ząbkowice Śląskie is often called the Silesian Pisa as it is known for its Leaning Tower (Krzywa Wieża), which is one of the main attractions of the town.
 However, there are also tourist attractions such as the 13th-century fortifications and the ruins of a 14th-century castle.